wp-plugins/media-library-assistant/readme.txt

 There are four prefix values for field-level data.
 Prefix values must be coded as shown; all lowercase letters.

-* `custom`: WordPress Custom Fields, which you can define and populate on the Edit Media screen.
+* `custom`: WordPress custom fields, which you can define and populate on the Edit Media screen.
 The field name, or key, can contain spaces and some punctuation characters.
 You <strong>cannot use the plus sign ('+')</strong> in a field name you want to use with `[mla_gallery]`.
 Custom field names are case-sensitive; "client" and "Client" are not the same.
 * `terms`: WordPress Category, tag or custom taxonomy terms.
 For this category, you code the name of the taxonomy as the field name.
 The term(s) associated with the attachment will be displayed in the `[mla_gallery]`.
 Note that you must use the name/slug string for taxonomy, not the "title" string.
 For example, use "attachment-category" or "attachment-tag", not "Att.
 Category" or "Attachment Category".

 * `iptc`: The IPTC (International Press Telecommunications Council) metadata, if any, embedded in the image file.
 For this category, you can code any of the IPTC DataSet tag and field identifiers, e.g., "2#025" for the Keywords field.
 You can also use the "friendly name" MLA defines for most of the IPTC fields; see the table of identifiers and friendly names in the MLA documentation.
 You can find more information in the <a href="http://www.iptc.org/std/IIM/4.1/specification/IIMV4.1.pdf" title="IPTC-NAA Information Interchange Model Version No. 4.1 specification" target="_blank">IPTC-NAA Information Interchange Model Version No. 4.1 specification</a>.